Updated: November 2019

 Please read below.
 These are ALWAYS scams and there are no legitimate opportunities to get paid by food & beverage companies to wrap your personal vehicle in an advertisement.
 These are wire/check fraud scams.

-As of May 2018, these scams have continued to evolve to use text messages / SMS as the mode of delivery and additional companies.
+These scams have continued to evolve to use text messages / SMS as the mode of delivery and additional companies, but most commonly they are for energy drink or sports drink companies that no longer exist.

 How you spot the “offer”

 You might see an ad on a job board or on social media.
-Or someone might send you a message — maybe because they saw your profile or resume on a job site.
+Or someone might send you a message — maybe because they saw your profile or resume on a job site or because you posted your phone number or email in a public forum (which you should not do).

 How the scam works

-The message says you’ll make a couple hundred bucks.
+The message says you’ll make a couple hundred dollars by wrapping your vehicle.
 But when the “company” sends you a check, it’s for much more than that — a couple thousand dollars.
 They tell you to deposit the check, keep part of it as your share, and wire the rest to another company that will wrap your car.

 Weeks after you wire the money, the check bounces and your bank tells you it was a fake.
 The money you kept as “your share” disappears, and the money you wired is long gone — no getting it back.
 On top of that, you’re on the hook for paying your bank back for the fake check.
 And, of course, no one’s wrapping your car.